CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 ## Log in: Authenticate Users

 **Library**: MASFoundation<br>
-**Description**: Methods for authentication flows.
+**Description**: Methods for user authentication flows.
 Backed by OAuth 2.0 protocol on the MAG server, you can securely consume APIs on mobile devices.</br>

 For a deep dive into the Mobile SDK and MAG security flows, see [Blog](https://www.ca.com/us/developers/mas/blog.html?id=2)